sandiprb/unsplash-react-native/README.md

+# A React Native App for  [Unsplash](https://unsplash.com/)

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app) and later ejected.

 ## Available Scripts